One moment please...

 As of January 1, 2023 doula services became a covered preventative care component of Michigan Medicaid services.
 Michigan Medicaid will now cover different types of doula services, including community-based doulas, labor and birth doulas, and postpartum doulas.
 Read more about Medicaid coverage of doula services.

 If you are interested in serving as a doula for Kent County, please complete the registration below.
 You will receive an email from the Pathways Department within 2-3 business days.
 Please reach out to Post Secondary Engagement Specialist, Ashley Starr, ashley.starr@graahi.org, with any questions.
-Please note, completing this application does not guarantee a reserved spot in this training.
-You will have to complete an onsite interview at your selected meet and greet.
-Applicants will receive an admission status update email from Ashley Starr by 11:59 PM on July 19, 2024.

 *